Merry Christmas & a Happy New Year everyone! Hope all your holiday wishes are going well. Enjoy!

 3. Always look presentable.
 Always!

 "It's funny, we'll go and spend money on beautiful clothes and we won't wear them.
 We'll be saving them for some unknown occasion in the future because we don't want to ruin them, ...
 We should use these clothes on a daily basis.
 Why not use our best?
 I think you should never save your best clothes for later.
-Use your best now and get rid of anything that isn't up to par."
+Use your best now and get rid of anything that isn't up to par."4.
+Don't forget the simple pleasures (and do not deprive yourself).

 "For some of them it's cleaning out their handbag, and for some of them it's breaking the crust on a crème brulee with a spoon, ...
 These are things that a lot of us just mow over in life and don't even notice."